 Drain placement is necessary whenever a space is made in the body that normally is not present.
 In order to heal properly, fluid that the body makes during healing is removed by the drain allowing you to heal and reducing fluid collections and infection risk.
 The drain is attached to a bulb (collection device) that will initially look bloody then will turn slowly into a clear yellow color.
 Dr. Rednam likes the drainage to be less than 30 ml/day x 2 days before the drains can be removed.
 The specific type of drains Dr. Rednam uses are able to removed in the office and are pain-free.

-Caring for your Jackson Pratt at home will involve the following:
+Caring for your drain at home will involve the following:

 - Stripping the tubing to help move clots and prevent the drain from getting stopped up.
 With one hand stabilize the drain and with the other carefully pull towards the bulb to empty the tubing.